needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 ### StyleSheet Inspector

-1. Only visible if the selection is a StyleSheet (by selecting the **StyleSheet** section header in the Explorer).
+1. Only visible if the selection is a StyleSheet (by selecting the root item in the StyleSheets pane).
 1. Can create new Selectors by entering text in the **Selector** field and pressing Enter (or the **Create** button).
 1. Shows quick help on selectors.